 The Economics Department offers both a major in Economics and a minor in Economics.
-In addition, the Business Department offers an interdisciplinary Business major and Business minor that are of interest to many Economics students.
+In addition, the Business Department offers an interdisciplinary Business major and Business minor that are of interest to many Economics students as well as a Finance minor.